jharris711/django_heroku_app_boilerplate/README.md

 -> Install dependencies from the requirements.txt file: ` $ pip install -r requirements.txt `

 -> Set .env variables.
 Choose between SQLite3 and PostgreSQL setup.

-*When you deploy to Heroku, you don't need to set the DATABASE_URL in the Heroku config vars.
-Thanks to the Django-Heroku module, Heroku will auto-detect a Python/Django app and create/connect a PostgreSQL database as a Heroku add-on.*

 -> Configure your .gitignore